 NxtGEN is an innovative partnership between the University of Colorado Denver and the Denver Public Schools (DPS) which recruits, prepares and supports our next generation of diverse and talented teachers.

 If you have a passion for urban education and are interested in teaching early childhood, elementary, special education, or secondary math or science then NxtGEN may be a great fit.
 Below are the current residency models:

 CU Denver’s NxtGEN Teacher Residency Model (Undergraduates)

 As a partner in the Student Teacher Residency, we will now have the ability to create an intensive, well-supported four-year approach to creating exceptional DPS educators who have in-depth knowledge, four years of context-specific practice in the district, and a commitment to the schools and children of DPS.

 This four-year residency approach includes:

 - Paid, year-long, half-time, paraprofessional internships with significant support and coaching from the university during the first three years of the undergraduate program at CU Denver

 - Comprehensive support for students in the residency to address the academic, social, and emotional needs of diverse, first generation college students

-- Full, final senior year Student Teacher Residency with DPS-specific curriculum and additional preparation leading to the CO Cultural and Linguistically Diverse Education added endorsement (CLDE).*
+- Full, final senior year Student Teacher Residency with DPS-specific curriculum.

 - Continual integration of coursework and practical classroom experience supported by world-class faculty working alongside master P-12 teachers and leaders in a nationally accredited program that exceeds expectations.